 Getting Started

-Markers are compatible with Adobe Premiere Pro, DaVinci Resolve, and Final Cut Pro.
+Markers are compatible with Adobe Premiere Pro, DaVinci Resolve, and Vegas Pro.